 - Punta Cana

-The Dominican Republic makes up the western two-thirds of the island Hispaniola, part of the Greater Antilles of the Caribbean.
+The Dominican Republic makes up the eastern two-thirds of the island Hispaniola, part of the Greater Antilles of the Caribbean.
 Also included in the territory of the Dominican Republic are many small islands and cays, including Saona and Beata to the south.

 The terrain of the Dominican Republic features coastal plains and several mountain ranges.
 Many of the coastal plains are home to savannahs and sugar plantations.
 These mountain groups include the Cordillera Septentrional (northern), Cordillera Central, Sierra de Neiba and Sierra de Bahoruco in the north and south respectively.
 The highest of the Dominican Republic's mountains are the Central range, with the highest points in the entire Caribbean region, including highest point, Pico Duarte, at 3,098 meters (10,164 feet) above sea level.

 The major rivers in the Dominican Republic are the Yaque del Norte and Yaque del Sud, Yuna River, and the Artibonito, which flows into Haiti.
 Lake Enriquillo is the country's largest lake and is the lowest point in the whole Caribbean at 45 meters (148 feet) below sea level.

 Points of Interest :

 Santo Domingo, the capital, offers colonial historical sites of the oldest European colony in the New World, and is a UNESCO World Heritage Site.
 The Colonial Zone is home to Victorian architecture and the Palacio Nacional, which is the seat of government.
 Also in the capital are museums, the National Theater, and the waterfront.
 The city of Santiago also offers colonial and island architecture and culture, the historic monument, nightlife and an art and culture scene.
 Punta Cana in the east is surrounded by beach resorts and is a good place to take island trips or safari excursions.